hfionte/drupal-theme/README.md

 2) Rename clientname.info and edit to use the correct client name.

-3) Edit html.tpl.php to replace all instances of "clientname".

-4) Revise page.tpl.php to work for your specific layout.
+3) Revise page.tpl.php to work for your specific layout.
 (Currently this file is identical to the original version pulled from modules/system/)

-5) Upload into sites/all/themes/
+4) Upload into sites/all/themes/

 Additional Information: